 More information on later stages of a Chapter 7 case:

 Sure, you could ask a trusted friend about bankruptcy.
 You could also do a web-search and see what's out there.
 You could even try and decipher the rules and regulations by yourself.
 But why spend the time, energy, and hassle when you can have a legal professional get you through bankruptcy the right way?
-To learn more about your options, schedule your free case review today with a local bankruptcy attorney.
+Get started today and find an experienced bankruptcy lawyer near you.